DataDog/integrations-core/argo_rollouts/README.md

 ### Configuration

-The Argo Rollouts controller has Prometheus formatted metrics readily available at `/metrics` on port `8090`.
+The Argo Rollouts controller has Prometheus-formatted metrics readily available at `/metrics` on port `8090`.
 For the Agent to start collecting metrics, the Argo Rollouts pods need to be annotated.
 For more information about annotations, refer to the [Autodiscovery Integration Templates][3] for guidance.
 You can find additional configuration options by reviewing the [sample argo_rollouts.d/conf.yaml][4].

 **Note**: The listed metrics can only be collected if they are available.
 Some metrics are generated only when certain actions are performed.
 For example, the `argo_rollout.info.replicas.updated` metric is exposed only after a replica is updated.